KPwagner/frontend-nanodegree-mobile-portfolio/README.md

 ### Resizing Random Pizza Images

-I found two problems with the changePizzaSizes function that were causing the size change to take too much time.
-First, the querySelectorAll method was being called each time through the for loop; this was not necessary.
-Second, the function was creating forced syncronous layout by querying offsetWidth of pizza elements (images) then applying style to those elements (setting their width).
+I found two problems with the `changePizzaSizes` function that were causing the size change to take too much time.
+First, the `querySelectorAll` method was being called each time through the for loop; this was not necessary.
+Second, the function was creating forced synchronous layout by querying `offsetWidth` of pizza elements (images) then applying style to those elements (setting their width).

 ```Javascript
 function changePizzaSizes(size) {